sdspag/blog/_posts/2016-07-24-codeblitz-editorials.markdown

 #Subset Sum

 In this question we have to find the path in graph such that sum of values of nodes in path is maximized .
-As we can see we can reduce a SCC to a node and form another graph which is directed acyclic graph(DAG) .
+As we can see, we can always select all nodes which belong to the same scc, hence we can reduce every [Strongly Connected Component](https://en.wikipedia.org/wiki/Strongly_connected_component) to a node and form another graph which is directed acyclic graph(DAG) .
 Now the problem is reduced to finding largest sum path in a DAG !
-We can simply do this using dp on tree  .
+We can simply do this using dp on tree.

-Initially dp[i] with sum of values of all node of component i .
+Initialize dp[i] with sum of values of all node of scc i.
-Now  traverse the graph and calculate dp[i] for all components . dp[i]= dp[i] +max(dp[j]) where j is adjacent to i;
+Now, topologically sort the graph [link](http://www.geeksforgeeks.org/topological-sorting/), traverse the nodes in topological order and calculate dp[i] for all components. dp[i]=dp[i] +max(dp[j]) where j is adjacent to i;
 maximum over all values of dp is our answer .

 #Bracket Sequence